Smoothness of the law of manifold-valued Markov processes with jumps: Lie groups and homogeneous spaces

 \subsection{Case 2: Semi-direct product}

-We consider as in Theorem \ref{rlevy} processes $X_t=\pi(\Xi_t)=\Xi_t(o)$ where $\Xi_t$ is a right Lévy process on $G$, but do not assume that $H$ is compact.
-Instead, we suppose that $G$ is a semi-direct product as described in \eqref{gsmh}, and we apply the right differential calculus; recall that the right Haar measure $\haar_\rightarrow^M$ of $M$ is relatively invariant under the action of $G$ with multiplier $\chi$ given by \eqref{multipm}.
+We consider as in Theorem \ref{rlevy} processes $X_t=\pi(\Xi_t)=\Xi_t(o)$ where $\Xi_t$ is a right L\'{e}vy process on $G$, but do not assume that $H$ is compact.
+Instead, we suppose that $G$ is a semi-direct product as described in \eqref{gsmh}, and we apply the right differential calculus; recall that the right Haar measure $\haar_\rightarrow^{\;M}$ of $M$ is relatively invariant under the action of $G$ with multiplier $\chi$ given by \eqref{multipm}.

 A typical example is when $M$ is the additive group $\reel^d$ and $G$ is the affine group.
 Then $H=GL(d)$.